-We look forward to welcoming you back to a new academic year at Mills College.
+We were excited to begin a new academic year at Mills College on August 26, 2020.
 During the last several months, all of our lives have been impacted by the coronavirus, and we have had to adapt to a constantly changing reality.
-At Mills, we have taken this as a creative challenge and have worked to develop new ways of delivering a Mills education, while maintaining the academic quality that students deserve.
-We will all share the responsibility of protecting our health with new behaviors.
+At Mills, we responded to this as a creative challenge and worked to develop new ways of delivering a Mills education, while maintaining the academic quality that students deserve.
+We share the collective responsibility of protecting our health by continuing to adhere to the behaviors that mitigate the risk of spreading the virus.
 The fall 2020 semester may take a different form, but our commitment to providing the best educational experience possible remains unchanged.

 What You Can Expect

-As the State of California and Alameda County experience surges in coronavirus cases, Mills must adjust our fall reopening plans to offer the majority of classes online in response to public health guidelines.
-Here is an outline of our updated re-opening plan:
+When the Bay Area and the state experienced surges in coronavirus cases over the summer, Mills adjusted our fall reopening plans to offer the majority of classes online in response to state-mandated higher education guidelines and local guidelines from the Alameda County Public Health Department.
+Here is our fall COVID-19 plan:

-- The majority of fall classes will be online.
-Hybrid A and B class formats will no longer be offered.
+- The majority of fall classes are online.

-- Our class search tool is being updated to reflect current information about individual classes and how they will be taught (look in the notes section).
+- Our class search tool has been updated to reflect current information about individual classes.
+To determine if there is an in-person component to your classes look in the notes section.

-- Student life programming/experiences will be offered virtually to connect you with your peers and offer intellectual, cultural, and social interactions.
+- Student life programming/experiences are being offered virtually to connect you with your peers and offer intellectual, cultural, and social interactions.

 Please check this page frequently as public health orders and restrictions are subject to change.